 - Lab sections and other courses (e.g. performance-based) may not work in this model due to their core face-to-face, physical requirements.

 - Faculty are expected to teach face-to-face in this model.
-If the faculty plan to be remote due to being high-risk or other factors, they should convert the section to fully remote.
+If the faculty plan to be remote due to extenuating circumstances, they should request to convert the section to fully remote.

-- If a deaf or hard of hearing student registered with Student Accessibility Services is enrolled in the course, a workable captioning plan for that student will need to be devised.
+- If a deaf or hard of hearing student registered with Student Accessibility Services is enrolled in the course and needs a remote accommodation, a workable captioning plan for that student will need to be devised.

 - Additional costs for equipment and support.